Yogyakarta is pronounced as, and commonly spelled as Jogjakarta. Locals simply call it Jogja /JOGH-jah/.

 Every tier is adorned with relief galleries that narrate stories of religious and cultural significance.

-To get to Borobudur, visit a closest TransJogja station and wait for a bus going to Jombor.
+To get to Borobudur, visit a closest TransJogja station, and then wait for a bus going to Jombor.
 Bus 2A and 2B are the bound for Jombor.
-If you get to a station that is not a Bus 2A and 2B stop, politely ask the station master on what bus to take and which station to transfer to reach Jombor.
+If you get to a station that is not a Bus 2A or 2B stop, politely ask the station master on what bus to take and which station to transfer to reach Jombor.

 From Jombor, transfer to a minibus bound for Borobudur.
 Travel time is 1 hour and the fare is IDR20,000 (~US$1.5).
 From Borobudur Bus Terminal, you can hire a motorcycle to bring you to the temple entrance.
 The fare is US$5,000 (~US$0.40).